bmf-san/poc-opa-access-control-system/README.md

 ## Sequence Diagram
 ### Request access to the Foo service
-It is assumed that the user has been authenticated at the source of the access request.
+It is assumed that the user has already been authenticated at the time of request.
+In practice, I think it is necessary to design and implement the application with authentication in mind.

+This sequence is common to RBAC, ReBAC, and ABAC use cases.

 ```mermaid
 sequenceDiagram